Callum McManaman

-Born in Whiston, Merseyside, lived and brought up in Rainhill, Merseyside, McManaman began his youth career at Everton before being released in 2007 and joining Wigan Athletic.
-He made his first team debut in 2009, and was the man of the match as they won the FA Cup in 2013.
+Born in Huyton, Merseyside, but lived and brought up in Rainhill, Merseyside.
+McManaman began his youth career at Everton before being released in 2007 and joined Wigan Athletic.

+He made his first senior debut for Wigan Athletic in 2009.
+He became the man of the match at the 2013 FA Cup Final for Wigan Athletic on 1–0 winning-match against Manchester City.

 In January 2015, he joined West Bromwich Albion for £4.75 million.

 On 13 October 2020, McManaman signed a two-year contract with A-League club Melbourne Victory ahead of the 2020–21 A-League season.

+In June 2023, he rejoined Wigan Athletic for his third spell at the club.

 Club career

 Wigan Athletic

 McManaman was born in Huyton.
 He grew up as an Everton supporter, and joined the club's youth system when he was seven years old.
 After being released by the club at the age of sixteen, he signed for Wigan Athletic on a free transfer in 2007.
 He made his debut for the reserves toward the end of the 2007–08 season.
 He became a regular in the reserve team during the second half of the following season, appearing ten times and scoring four goals.
 He then made his first team debut on 24 May 2009 in a Premier League match against Portsmouth, becoming Wigan's youngest-ever player to play in the Premier League.

 In July 2009, he signed his first professional contract with the club.
 McManaman remained in the reserve team during the 2009–10 season, scoring twice in a 5–0 win against Burnley.
 Although he did not appear in the first team, he earned a contract extension.

 McManaman was an unused substitute in the first team at the start of the 2010–11 season, but Wigan manager Roberto Martínez felt the player was not yet ready for Premier League football.
 On 30 November 2010, he made his first appearance in over 18 months when he came on as a substitute in a League Cup match against Arsenal.
 Martínez suggested the player would feature more regularly later in the season.
 He scored his first goal for Wigan in his first start for the club against Hull City in the FA Cup on 8 January 2011.
 In April 2011, he extended his contract for a further two years, keeping him at the club until 2013.

 On 17 October 2011, McManaman joined Blackpool in a three-month loan deal.
 He made his debut a day later, appearing as a substitute against Doncaster Rovers, and made his first start for the club in the following game against Nottingham Forest.
 On 3 December 2011, he scored his first league goal in a 1–0 win against Reading.